pavdwest/stepper/README.md

 # How to run

+1. Install gems e.g. `bundle install`
-Just run `stepper.rb` with Ruby to see an example
+2. Run `stepper.rb` with Ruby to see an example

 # TODOS